Players

 All Poker Achievements of Daniel Negreanu

-Negreanu is the proud owner of six World Series of Poker bracelets as well as one WSOPc ring.
-The number of bracelets could have easily been much bigger, but the Canadian has had a record number of runner-up finishes in WSOP events – as many as ten as of right now.
+When fans look up the official Daniel Negreanu WSOP bracelets count, they will find he is the proud owner of seven of the coveted golden prizes, as well as one WSOPc ring.
+The number of bracelets could have easily been much bigger, as the Canadian has had a massive record of runner-up finishes in WSOP events – more than a dozen.
+However, he famously broke a massive 10-year bracelet drought spectacularly by winning the prestigious $50,000 Poker Players Championship in 2024.

-One of these unlucky finishes was in 2014 $1,000,000 Big One for One Drop event.
+One of his unlucky runner-up finishes was in the 2014 $1,000,000 Big One for One Drop event.
 Although “Kid Poker” missed out on the bracelet in that one, he still pocketed close to $8.3 million, which is pretty cool as far as consolation prizes go.
+He also has two World Poker Tour titles to his name, and a major victory in the $300,000 buy-in Super High Roller Bowl VII in 2022, which netted him $3.3 million.

 Daniel Negreanu Poker Influence

-Despite some controversies in recent years, there is no denying that Negreanu has been one of the most influential players in all of poker who's helped inspire many young players.
+Despite some controversies in recent years, there is no denying that Negreanu has been one of the most influential players in all of poker, who has helped inspire many young players.

 In addition to his skills, the Canadian has a special kind of charisma, which makes him a great presence at a table and also great for TV.
 His casual chatting, remarkable reads, and extroverted personality have turned him into one of the fans' favorites, and viewers at home simply couldn't get enough of Negreanu.